 In the UK, ANOTHER PLACE AND TIME gave Donna her first Gold record in ten years.
-The album remains to this day one of the most popular of all SAW produced albums and it's tempting to imagine what Summer and SAW might have come up with for a follow-up had their working relationship continued.
-All of SAW have agreed that Donna was an amazing artist to work with.
+The album remains to this day one of the most popular of all SAW produced albums, in fact a 2020 poll among SAW fans voted ANOTHER PLACE AND TIME as the ULTIMATE SAW ALBUM and THIS TIME I KNOW IT'S FOR REAL as the ULTIMATE SAW SINGLE.
+It's tempting to imagine what Summer and SAW might have come up with for a follow-up had their working relationship continued.
+All three members of SAW have agreed that Donna was an amazing artist to work with.
 We finish with this quote from Mike Stock:

 "SAW did not work too often with established artists.
 Donna’s class and legendary vocal ability were well known to me when I first put her behind the mic.
 Having written the tune I had to sing it to her!
 I was nervous, perhaps she knew.
 My tune came back at me with brass knobs on.
 She was such a great vocalist and it was one of my best experiences in a studio.
 I will never forget that."